portovep/pabloporto.me/content/posts/advent-of-security-2022.md

 ![Photo by Ales Nesetril on Unsplash](/images/posts/advent-security-2022.jpeg 'Photo by Ales Nesetril on Unsplash')

-Following the idea of the [Advent Of Code](https://adventofcode.com/2022/about), the Advent of Security is an advent calendar of small actions that helps us improve the level of security and privacy in our digital lives.
+Following the idea of the [Advent Of Code](https://adventofcode.com/2022/about), the Advent of Security is an advent calendar of small steps that helps us improve the security and privacy in our digital lives.
 The intent is for people to use them as a guided way to review their current online security and privacy setup.

-I will be sharing the actions I will be completing this year in case you also want to complete this challenge.
-The actions will be easy to follow and they can be completed by anyone with basic digital skills.
+I will be sharing the steps I will be completing this year in case you want to follow along.
+Each of them will be easy to follow and can be completed by anyone with basic digital skills.

 Let's begin!